Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Introduction

-Gravitational mini-superspace models are obtained by imposing homogeneity conditions to the gravitational field.
-Such restriction selects the zero modes of the geometry.
-The dynamics of the corresponding gravitational field then reduces to a simple mechanical system.
+Such restriction focuses on the dynamics of the zero modes of the space-time geometry.
+The dynamics of the corresponding gravitational field then reduces to a finite-dimensional mechanical system.
 While such symmetry reduction can appear drastic, it nevertheless provides relevant models for both cosmology and astrophysics.
-Within this context, it turns out that one can identify new symmetries of the gravitational zero mode's dynamics which fully encode the evolution of the homogeneous geometry \cite{Pioline:2002qz, Christodoulakis:2013xha, BenAchour:2019ufa, BenAchour:2020njq, BenAchour:2020xif, Achour:2021lqq, BenAchour:2020ewm, Geiller:2020xze, Geiller:2021jmg, Achour:2021dtj}.
-Interestingly, while such symmetries are bona fide Noetherian symmetries of the homogeneously reduced gravitational field, they are not realized in terms of residual space-time diffeomorphisms and the presence of a boundary does not play any (direct) role in their derivation.
-The appearance of such non-standard dynamical symmetries in gravity thus begs for further investigations in order to fully exploit them.
-The goal of this work is to i) provide a unified and systematic derivation of these new symmetries and ii) reveal a larger set of such dynamical symmetries, demonstrating in that way a new interplay between non-relativistic fluid and gravitational mini-superpsaces.
-To set the stage, let us first review the body of results obtained on these symmetries to contrast with the present results.
+Moreover, this reduction recast the homogeneous gravitational system into a point particle moving in an auxiliary space that is, the space of field configurations (or field space or minisuperspace).
+Within this context, one can identify new symmetries of the gravitational zero mode's dynamics which fully encode the evolution of the homogeneous geometry \cite{Pioline:2002qz, Christodoulakis:2013xha, BenAchour:2019ufa, BenAchour:2020njq, Achour:2021lqq, Geiller:2020xze, Achour:2021dtj}.
+The exploration of these symmetries was initiated in \cite{BenAchour:2019ufa, BenAchour:2020njq, Achour:2021lqq} for isotropic cosmological models and extended to black hole models in \cite{Geiller:2020xze, Achour:2021dtj}.
+An interesting feature of these symmetries is that they are not realized as standard space-time diffeomorphisms.
+For instance, the SL$(2,\mathbb{R})$ symmetry discussed in \cite{Achour:2021lqq} amounts at a M\"{o}bius transformation of the time (or radial) coordinate while the components of the metric transform as primary fields with different conformal weights, leading to an anisotropic Weyl rescaling of the metric.
+Physically, these symmetries map solutions of the homogeneous Einstein's equations onto other gauge-inequivalent ones, as expected from a non-trivial (non-gauge) symmetry.
+Understanding the origin of these non standard symmetries in gravitational mini-superspaces is one key goal of this work.